fullstorydev/fullstory-babel-plugin-annotate-react/README.md

 ### React Native with FullStory

-When using this library with [FullStory for Mobile Apps](https://www.fullstory.com/platform/mobile-apps/), we recommend setting the `componentAttribute` and `elementAttribute` options both to [`'fsTagName'`](https://help.fullstory.com/hc/en-us/articles/360052419133-Getting-Started-with-FullStory-React-Native-Capture#01GRMBR5FK3R89ZQQ9F3V6Z5RB) to generate better privacy selectors.
+When using this library with [FullStory for Mobile Apps](https://www.fullstory.com/platform/mobile-apps/), we recommend setting `setFSTagName: true` to generate better privacy selectors.
+(See the [`fsTagName` docs](https://developer.fullstory.com/mobile/react-native/auto-capture/set-tag-name/) for more info.)

-⚠️ Important: Existing FullStory privacy selectors and defined elements may need to be updated if the app was previously published without `componentAttribute` and `elementAttribute` set.
+⚠️ Important: Existing FullStory privacy selectors and defined elements may need to be updated if the app was previously published without `setFSTagName: true`.
 <!-- todo: write up a KB article to walk customers through transitioning to `fsTagName` if they have pre-existing privacy selectors or defined elements; link to it here -->

     plugins: [
       '@fullstory/react-native',
       ["@fullstory/annotate-react", {
         native: true,
-        componentAttribute: 'fsTagName',
-        elementAttribute: 'fsTagName',
+        setFSTagName: true,
       }]
     ]